 makes 4 cups

 - Soak the lentils in enough water to generously cover the lentils for 1 hr or overnight in the refrigerator.
 Drain.

 - Add ginger purée, black pepper and coconut milk and and stir to combine.
 The lentils should not be dry, but submerged in the liquid.
 The dal should be soft, creamy and fairly thick.
 If not, continue cooking until it is.
-Stir in the cilantro and squeeze the lemon juice in.
-Transfer the dal to a serving dish.
+Stir in the cilantro and lemon juice.
+Transfer the dal to a wide serving dish.

-- Heat up the olive oil in a separate pan & pop the cumin seeds with the asafoetida.
+- Heat up the olive oil in a separate pan & pop the asafoetida & cumin seeds.
 Add the kari leaves, tomatoes & chili powder and cook for a quick minute or two.
-Spread the tomato mix on top the lentils and serve.
+Spread the tomato mix on top the lentils, add the peanuts and serve.

 ideas / variations

 - Use cream or yogurt instead of coconut milk for a creamier option.
-And use ghee or coconut oil instead of olive.
-For an added special flavor, stir in 2-3 tablespoons of almond butter at the end.
+Use ghee or coconut oil instead of olive.
+For an added, unique flavor, stir in 2-3 tablespoons of almond butter at the end.

 - For a heartier option, use a meat stock to cook the dal with instead of water.